Waterfall

 Skógafoss waterfall

-Skógafoss – Powerful One
+Skógafoss – Powerful one

 Skógafoss is one of Iceland’s most famous waterfalls and the main attraction of Skógar in the south of the island.
 Admire the roughly 60-metre-high waterfall from below as well as from above, by a small path that leads to the top.
 Skógafoss is nicknamed ”the perfect waterfall” because this is where you get very close to the waterfall for souvenir photos and the combination of sunshine and spray often creates beautiful rainbows.